-Trainers (or a representative) will handle their horses to facilitate collection and will comply readily with any requests made by officials.
+All trademarks are the property of Zoetis Services LLC or a related company or a licensor unless otherwise noted. © 2024 Zoetis Services LLC.
+All rights reserved.
+GEQ-01206 and will comply readily with any requests made by officials.
 Failure to cooperate with testing procedures risks disqualification from the competition.